chronos-tachyon/roxy/configuration.md

 The `"global.storage.engine"` field is the name of a storage engine:

-* `"fs"` uses the local filesystem; `"global.storage.path"` is a filesystem path (an absolute path is recommended)
+* `"fs"` uses a directory within the local filesystem; `"global.storage.path"` is a filesystem path (an absolute path is recommended)
-* `"zk"` uses ZooKeeper; `"global.storage.path"` is the absolute path within the ZooKeeper cluster; `"global.zk"` is required for this engine
+* `"zk"` uses a directory within ZooKeeper; `"global.storage.path"` is the absolute path within the ZooKeeper cluster; `"global.zk"` is required for this engine
-* `"etcd"` uses Etcd; `"global.storage.path"` is the absolute "path" within the Etcd cluster; `"global.etcd"` is required for this engine
+* `"etcd"` uses a "directory" within Etcd; `"global.storage.path"` is the absolute "path" within the Etcd cluster; `"global.etcd"` is required for this engine

-(NB: Etcd does not have "directories", per se; instead, `"path"` is suffixed with `"/"` to form a search prefix.
-This feels enough like a directory that the "path" nomenclature still fits.)
+(NB: Etcd 3.x does not have "paths" and "directories", per se; instead, `"path"` is suffixed with `"/"` to form a search prefix, and each "file" is a key-value pair formed by concatenating the search prefix with the filename.
+This feels enough like a directory that the filesystem-like nomenclature still fits, with only a few caveats.)

-The default, which takes effect **only** if there is no `"global"."storage"` sub-section at all, is:
+The default, which takes effect **only** if there is no `"global.storage"` sub-section at all, is:

 ```json
 {